WadhwaniAI/StudentDropoutEWS/README.md

 The [metadata](metadata) directory contains mandatory files that define the schema necessary to use this repository.

 [Calendar of holidays](metadata/holidays_calendar.json)
-- This is a *mandatory* nested JSON dictionary holding information about holidays in AYs.
+- This is a *mandatory* nested JSON dictionary that holds information about holidays in AYs.
 - Example format: `{"2223": {"6": {"sundays": [5, 12, 19, 26], "vacation": [1, 2]}}}`
   - Stores non-working dates for each AY (e.g., "2223" for AY 2022-23) and month (e.g., "6" for June, and "7" for July).
   - Dates are integers under categories like "sundays", "festive", "vacation", or others (e.g., "pravesh utsav").